Updates on the new standard for enteral feeding connectors

 Step one: Meeting the new standard

 Cook Medical is committed to enhancing patient safety by reducing potentially harmful misconnections between medical devices.
-That’s why we are fully supporting the initiative to transition to the ENFit connection.
-Plans are underway to incorporate the ENFit connection on all Cook enteral feeding devices.
-(See Step 3 below.)
+We support the initiative to transition from the Luer-type connection on enteral feeding devices to the ENFit connection that meets the ISO design standard.
+Plans are underway to incorporate the ENFit connection on all Cook enteral feeding devices (see step three below).

-Step 2: Ensuring ENFit compatibility during the transition
+Step two: Ensuring ENFit compatibility during the transition

 The enteral feeding industry is in the process of transitioning to the permanent ENFit connection.
 This will affect syringes, administration sets, and enteral feeding tubes.
 During the transition, you may have some devices that are compatible, but others that are not.
 The ENFit Transition Connector allows current feeding tubes to be compatible with new ENFit syringes and administration sets already on the market.
 If your feeding tube has the original fitting, but the syringe or enteral feeding administration set has the ENFit fitting, then you will need to use an ENFit Transition Connector to make the feeding tube compatible.

 ENFit Transition Connector

-Step 3: Completing the transition to the permanent ENFit connection
+Step three: Completing the transition to the permanent ENFit connection

 How to find out more